 I had an article to finish for a deadline the next morning and Shannon climbed up to the top bunk with a book.
 An hour later, the wine was gone and we turned in for the night hoping to catch a little shut-eye.

-Unfortunately, though the beds were comfortable enough, the train made multiple stops at brightly lit and noisy stations throughout the night and neither of us was able to get much sleep.
+The beds were comfortable enough, unfortunately, the train made multiple stops at brightly lit, noisy stations throughout the night so neither of us got much sleep.

 Arrival in Prague

-The weather in Prague today was sunny and beautiful but also quite hot.
-So, we did the obvious thing and got cold beers for the walk.
+The weather was sunny and beautiful but also quite hot.
+We did the obvious thing and got cold beers for the walk.
 Prague is, after all, known for its beer and we didn’t want to miss out on anything.

 The cold beer was a big help and fueled our climb to the top of the hill.
-We were rewarded with magnificent views over the red-tiled rooftops of Prague.
+Magnificent views awaited over the red-tiled rooftops of Prague.
 Simply fantastic and well worth the extra exertion in the mid-day heat.

-We had dinner on the square and enjoyed our last night of people-watching before attempting to find a fun bar or club to end the evening.
-We did find one but it was filled with drunk 18 year-olds so we decided to pass.
+Later, we had dinner on the square and enjoyed our last night of people-watching before attempting to find a fun bar or club to end the evening.
+The one we found was filled with drunk 18 year-olds so we gave it a pass.

-Next door to it, however, was a restaurant right on the water with a stunning nighttime view of the Charles Bridge and the castle aglow with lights.
+Next door to the club, however, was a restaurant right on the water with a stunning nighttime view of the Charles Bridge and the castle aglow with lights.
 We sat there for a while enjoying the view and had one last glass of wine before heading back to the hotel.

-Now begins the final leg of my trip, Scandinavia, which I will conquer on my own in typical Jenny-fashion.
+Now begins the final leg of the trip, Scandinavia, which I will conquer in my usual solo fashion.

 Next stop, Helsinki…